alicek106/aws-terraform-kubernetes/README.md

 ## Limitations

 - It assumes that **master** acts as an **etcd** node.
 It should be modified to separate **etcd** and **master** role.(solved)
 - Health check of master node is impossible using https:6443 in ELB.
+(It is recommended to use another proxy such as nginx in Master Node for healthcheck.
+Health check proxy should be deployed by yourself :D)
 - Node IP range is limited beacuse node IP is allocated between VPC CIDR + 10, 20, 30... etc.  It should be changed if you want to use in production environment.
 - **(Important!)** If error occurs related to Ansible, downgrade Ansible version to below 2.7.0.